 The maximum you could claim for the first three months is £2,500 each month, so up to £7,500 in total.
 This was paid in a single instalment covering March, April, and May.
-Payments for the months of June, July, and August will be capped at £2,190 per month, or £6,570 in total.
-The third grant will cover the three-month period from the start of November until the end of January and HMRC will provide a taxable grant covering 20% of your average monthly profits, paid out in a single instalment and capped at a maximum of £1,875.
+Payments for the months of June, July, and August were capped at £2,190 per month, or £6,570 in total.
+The third grant will provide 80% of average trading profits, up to a maximum of £7,500.
 Details of the fourth grant, which will cover the period between the beginning of February until the end of April 2021, have yet to be announced.

 As the cash is a grant rather than a loan, it does not have to be repaid.
 However, it is taxable, so you will have to include it as income on your tax return and pay tax on it.